lufiDK4674/Driver_Assistance_System-Final_Project/README.md

 # Driver_Assistance_System-Final_Project
-Here's a clean, developer-friendly `README.md` for your **AI-Powered Intelligent In-Car Assistant System** project, based on your code, report, and use case:

----

-# 🚗 AI-Powered Intelligent In-Car Assistant System

 An intelligent driver and vehicle monitoring system built using **Deep Learning**, **Computer Vision**, and **IoT** that ensures real-time driver safety, mood-based alerts, road rage detection, and autonomous vehicle control via sensors and AI logic.